Eneojo22/MynewWeatehrApp/README.md

 Contributing: We're open for contributions in regards to error corrections, algorithm efficiency or upgrades to the web application.
 Those who have made contributions would be listed in the contribution list.

 Licensing: No part of this project may be used in any form or anyway not listed in the usage section.
-For usage otherwise not listed, contain the author of the project at uniwylimp@gmail.com for special permission.
+For usage otherwise not listed, thanks.